 Strange.
 She didn’t have a Warner Bros. recording deal.

-Without warning the Native Canadian singer entered to a chorus of cheers, prompting Young to alert event co-organizer Brian “Blues” Chapman of her plan to play the same Sainte-Marie tune.
+Without warning the Indigenous Canadian singer entered to a chorus of cheers, prompting Young to alert event co-organizer Brian “Blues” Chapman of her plan to play the same Sainte-Marie tune.

 “Blues looked at me and he said, ‘You can always chicken out,'” Young, 66, remembers.
 So the undeterred teen, who eventually nabbed a Juno in 1974 for Most Promising Female Vocalist of the Year and a nomination for 1975’s Female Artist of the Year, marched out onto the stage to follow Buffy Sainte-Marie’s performance—with a cover of Buffy Sainte-Marie.
-“What are you going to be afraid of after that?” she laughs today, recalling the afternoon, 50 years ago, that proved a watershed moment for both Young and Toronto itself, ushering in the defining cultural movement of a generation.
+“What are you going to be afraid of after that?” she laughs, recalling the afternoon that proved a watershed moment for both Young and Toronto itself, ushering in the defining cultural movement of a generation.

 “That was the first sort of public flowering of hippie culture in Toronto,” says Nicholas Jennings, author of the seminal Canadian music history tome Before the Gold Rush.
 “There was this cultural or generational gap between the hippies and the so-called straight Toronto culture … so the hippies really wanted to show the rest of Toronto that ‘Hey, we’re just like anybody else.'”

 “I made these ponchos and we painted flowers on our faces and flowers on our knees and part of it was just running into people you knew and dancing,” Linda R. Goldman, then 16 and attending with a friend, recalls.
 “We went to school after the Love-In with our knees still painted.
 It was fun though.
 It was fun being different.”

 The Summer of Love: How It All Began